Mexican Cuisine

 Step-by-Step Cooking Process

-1. In a large pot, combine the pork shoulder, onion, garlic, cumin, oregano, and water.
+1. In a large pot, combine pork shoulder, onion, garlic, and chicken broth.

-2. Bring to a boil, then reduce heat and simmer for about 1.5 hours, until the meat is tender.
+3. Reduce heat to a simmer and cover, cooking for about 1.5 hours until the pork is tender.

-8. Simmer for an additional 30 minutes to blend the flavors.
+7. Simmer for an additional 30 minutes to allow flavors to meld.

 Alternative Ingredients